janicemv/stargate/README.md

 - **Storage:** Local file storage for glyphs (with possible cloud integration)
 - **Authentication:** Laravel Breeze (for API authentication)

-## To be implemented

-- Interactive tabs to choose between Astronomical and Magical information in Star pages
-- Add view by Keyword
-- Dark mode: Glyphs colored in white
-- Table and form to include data in the References page
-- Suggestions/Report an error form
-- Edit and delete information (if you were the user who added it)
-- Integration with email for real users registration
-- Deployment of the website for public access
-- Addition of other celestial objects

 ## Screenshots

 From 25/02/2025